Frequently Asked Questions

 Can I skate, snowboard, ski, or sled on campus?

-No. Skiing, snowboarding, sledding, and skating of any kind is not allowed except
+No. Skiing, snowboarding, sledding, and skating are not allowed, except during officially

 I have a valid Oregon Concealed Handgun License (CHL).
 Can I carry my handgun on campus?